 How great does this pairing of yellow and black look on these ultra-modern Save the Date cards?

-Black and white alone might be a little harsh for wedding stationery, but with the addition of a warmer color tone like yellow the invites look ultra-luxurious and modern.
+Black and white alone might be a little harsh for wedding stationery, but with the addition of a warmer color tone, like yellow, the save the date invitations look ultra-luxurious and modern.
 The unusual color pairing is softened further with handwritten script typefaces and antique-style leaf illustrations.